Hawaii is home to a population of ~1,400 Hawaiian monk seals that just love to bask on the beaches under the sun.

 In the past, Hawaiian monk seals were only really seen on the island of Kauai but in recent years, the seals have also been spotted on all of Hawaii’s main islands.

-Kauai is the best place to see seals in Hawaii and offers the most frequent sightings.
+Kauai is still the best place to see seals in Hawaii and offers the most frequent sightings.
 You can often find seals resting and sunbathing on the shore here.

 About 1,100 of the 1,400 seals are found in the northwestern Hawaiian islands (close to Kauai) and the remaining 300 are found around the main Hawaiian islands!